Best RAM For Ryzen 5000 CPUs in 2023 (5950X, 5900X, 5800X, 5600X)

 Compatibility and Budget

-When it comes to RAM, you don’t have a lot to think about in terms of performance or compatibility in most cases, and here we are outlining for a specific CPU range – the Ryzen 5000 series, so your list of checkboxes to tick before hitting the buy button is reasonably small.
+When it comes to memory kits, you don’t have a lot to think about in terms of performance or compatibility in most cases, and here we are outlining for a specific CPU range – the Ryzen 5000 series, so your list of checkboxes to tick before hitting the buy button is reasonably small.

 Check your budget too.
-DDR4 RAM is great, and 4000 MHz does pair best with the Ryzen 5000 series, but if you do need to watch the pennies after you buy a new AMD CPU, then you can always make do with the budget entry on our list here.
+DDR4 RAM is great, and 4000MHz does pair best with the Ryzen 5000 series, but if you do need to watch the pennies after you buy a new AMD CPU, then you can always make do with the budget entry on our list here.

-Whatever RAM you pick though, we are sure you are going to see an uplift in your new Ryzen CPU productivity and speed.
+Whatever RAM you pick though, we are sure you are going to see an uplift in your new Ryzen 5000 series CPU productivity and speed.